amaurits/maurits/content/Course/_index.md

     Teaching philosophy\n\n

     The illustrations on this page are all from old books (a hobby of mine).
-At the top of this sidebar: the 'Secret Resolutions' of the Dutch States-General, a history of Dutch diplomatic relations in the 16th century; for the international relations section: the title page of Grotius' Laws of War and Peace; for the comparative/IR section: a cartographic depiction of Europe as a woman, from Münster's Cosmographia; for the data science section: a chained binding, from Harvard's Houghton Library; for the final section: the title page of Darwin's Origin of Species."
+At the top of this sidebar: the 'Secret Resolutions' of the Dutch States-General, a history of Dutch diplomatic relations in the 16th-18th centuries; for the international relations section: the title page of Grotius' Laws of War and Peace; for the comparative/IR section: a cartographic depiction of Europe as a woman, from Münster's Cosmographia; for the data science section: a chained binding, from Harvard's Houghton Library; for the final section: the title page of Darwin's Origin of Species."
     show_author_byline: false
     show_post_date: true
     show_sidebar_adunit: false